Tyler Lockett eager to see what speedy rookie D’Wayne Eskridge adds to Seahawks offense

 Wide receiver D’Wayne Eskridge, the Seahawks’ second-round draft pick last week, won’t exactly be job shadowing with Lockett when the Seahawks eventually all gather together to prepare for the 2021 season.

-But Lockett, the elder statesman of Seattle’s receiving corps, no doubt has a lot to offer the speed-burning rookie out of Western Michigan in the way of wisdom, perspective and technique.
+But Lockett, the elder statesman of the receiving corps, no doubt has a lot to offer the speed-burning rookie out of Western Michigan in the way of wisdom, perspective and technique.
 And Lockett is as excited as anyone to see what Eskridge can add to a Seahawks offense that soared in the first half of 2020, then plummeted in the second half.

 “He’s very explosive,” Lockett said via Zoom on Thursday.